mckayc/task-donegeon/README.md

 -   **Numerous UI/UX Improvements:** Including a redesigned PIN pad, scrollable dashboard sections, improved quest board sorting, and more customization options like editable sidebar link names.
 -   **Market Controls:** Admins can now set markets to "Open" or "Closed" status, controlling their visibility in the Marketplace.
 -   **Data Synchronization:** Automatic data syncing keeps your application state consistent across all your devices.
--   **AI-Powered Content Generation:** The AI Studio, powered by Google Gemini, can generate ideas for quests, items, markets, trophies, and themes.
+-   **AI-Powered Content Generation:** The Suggestion Engine, powered by Google Gemini, can generate ideas for quests, items, markets, trophies, and themes.
 -   **Gamified Task Management:** Create recurring "Duties" and one-time "Ventures" with customizable rewards, deadlines, and penalties.
 -   **Avatar Customization:** Unlock and equip different cosmetic items, now correctly reflected in the header and throughout the app.
 -   **Full Backup, Restore, and Sharing:** Admins can download a complete backup, restore it, or create smaller "Blueprints" to share content with others.